Interview

 technique for public support (though a known lie).

-Step one in propaganda presents " a truth " that you already know
+Step one in propaganda presents " a truth " that you already know is

-as a truth, such as tattoos can become infected.
+could become infected.
 Add disturbing pictures and it sets your emotions

 that